chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - If you want to use Default VPC, you have to create a Public and Private Subnet if subnets are unavailable.
 Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
 - We need three private and three public subnets in a vpc (1 subnet for each AZ).
 As of now, we support a dedicated subnet for each AZ.
 - We recommend creating a new VPC.
 And Bastion should be in the same VPC.
 - Set up AWS RDS PostgreSQL 13.5-R1 in the same VPC where we have the basion and automate ha node to be created.
-Click [here](/automate/create_amazon_rds/) to know more.
+To know more, see [Creating and connecting to a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) page.
 - Set up AWS OpenSearch 1.3 in the same VPC where we have the basion and automate ha node to be created.
-Click [here](/automate/create_amazon_opensearch/) to know more.
+To know more, see [Creating and managing Amazon OpenSearch Service domains](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) page.
 - For Backup with Managed Service, we have only one option: ' Amazon S3`.
 - For Backup and Restore with Managed Service.
-Click [here](/automate/managed_services/#enabling-opensearch-backup-restore) to know more.
+Click For more information, see [Enabling OpenSearch Backup restore](/automate/managed_services/#enabling-opensearch-backup-restore) section.
 - Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess`, `AdministratorAccess`.
-Click [here](/automate/ha_iam_user/) to learn more about creating IAM Users.
+For more information, see [IAM Users](/automate/ha_iam_user/) page.
 - Preferred key type will be ed25519
 - Ensure your Linux has the `sysctl` utility available in all nodes.